-^{}The numbers disclosed are before considering intercompany adjustments/eliminations.
+^{}The numbers disclosed are before considering intercompany eliminations.

-Composition of Regulatory Capital as at 30 June 2023
+Composition of Regulatory Capital as at 30 June 2024

-Comp osition of Regulatory Capital as at 30 June 2023 Component of Regulatory Capital Reported by Bank Source based on reference letters of the statement of financial position under the regulatory scope of consolidation Comm on Equity Tier 1 capital: instruments and reserves 1.
-Directly issued qualifying common share capital plus related stock surplus; Net of investments in own shares (123,293) 892,344 D+E 2.
-Retained earnings 90,860 Н 3.
-Accumulated other comprehensive income (and other reserves) (10,002) F+G+I 4.
+Comp osition of Regulatory Capital as at 30 June 2024 Component of Regulatory Capital Reported by Bank Source based on reference letters of the statement of financial position under the regulatory scope of consolidation Comm on Equity Tier 1 capital: instruments and reserves 1.
+Directly issued qualifying common share capital plus related stock surplus; Net of investments in own shares (85,705) 929,932 D 2.
+Retained earnings 41,821 G 3.
+Accumulated other comprehensive income (and other reserves) 13,688 E+F+H 4.
 Not applicable 5.
-Common share capital issued by subsidiaries and held by third parties (amount allowed in group CET1) 25,538 J 6.
-Common Equity Tier 1 capital before regulatory adjustments 998,740 Comm on Equity Tier 1 capital: regulatory adjustments 7.
+Common share capital issued by subsidiaries and held by third parties (amount allowed in group CET1) 60,294 I 6.
+Common Equity Tier 1 capital before regulatory adjustments 1,045,735 on Equity Tier 1 capital: regulatory adjustments 7.
 Prudential valuation adjustments - 8.
-Goodwill (net of related tax liability) - 9.
-Other intangibles other than mortgage-servicing rights (net of related tax liability) - 10.
+Goodwill (net of related tax liability) 14,792 9.
+Other intangibles other than mortgage-servicing rights (net of related tax liability) 27,451 10.
 Deferred tax assets that rely on future profitability excluding those arising from temporary differences (net of related tax liability) - 11.
 Cash-flow hedge reserve - 12.
 Shortfall of provisions to expected losses - 13.
 Securitisation gain on sale (as set out in paragraph 562 of Basel II framework) - 14.
 Not applicable 15.
 Defined-benefit pension fund net assets - 16.
 Investments in own shares - 17.
 Reciprocal cross-holdings in common equity - 18.
 Investments in the capital of banking, financial and insurance entities that are outside the scope of regulatory consolidation, net of eligible short positions, where the bank does not own more than 10% of the issued share capital (amount above 10% threshold) -

-Comp osition of Regulatory Capital as at 30 June 2023 Component of Regulatory Capital Reported by Bank Source based on reference letters of the statement of financial position under the regulatory scope of consolidation 19.
+030 000 Comp osition of Regulatory Capital as at 30 June 2024 Component of Regulatory Capital Reported by Bank Source based on reference letters of the statement of financial position under the regulatory scope of consolidation 19.
 Significant investments in the common stock of banking, financial and insurance entities that are outside the scope of regulatory consolidation, net of eligible short positions (amount above 10% threshold) - 20.
 Mortgage servicing rights (amount above 10% threshold) - 21.
 Deferred tax assets arising from temporary differences (amount above 10% threshold, net of related tax liability) - 22.
 Amount exceeding the 15% threshold - 23. of which: significant investments in the common stock of financials - 24. of which: mortgage servicing rights - 25. of which: deferred tax assets arising from temporary differences - 26.
 CBB specific regulatory adjustments - 27.
 Regulatory adjustments applied to Common Equity Tier 1 due to insufficient Additional Tier 1 and Tier 2 to cover deductions - 28.
 Total regulatory adjustments to Common equity Tier 1 - 29.
-Common Equity Tier 1 capital (CET1) 998,740 Additio onal Tier 1 capital: instruments 30.
+Common Equity Tier 1 capital (CET1) 1,003,492 Additi onal Tier 1 capital: instruments 30.
 Directly issued qualifying Additional Tier 1 instruments plus related stock surplus - 31. of which: classified as equity under applicable accounting standards - 32. of which: classified as liabilities under applicable accounting standards - 33.
 Directly issued capital instruments subject to phase out from Additional Tier 1 - 34.
-Additional Tier 1 instruments (and CET1 instruments not included in row 5) issued by subsidiaries and held by third parties (amount allowed in group AT1) - 35. of which: instruments issued by subsidiaries subject to phase out - 36.
-Additional Tier 1 capital before regulatory adjustments -
+Additional Tier 1 instruments (and CET1 instruments not included in row 5) issued by subsidiaries and held by third parties (amount allowed in group AT1) 10,049 35. of which: instruments issued by subsidiaries subject to phase out - 36.
+Additional Tier 1 capital before regulatory adjustments 10,049